Stevens Point Child and Family Counseling

 - What is a "sliding fee" scale?
 When someone does not have insurance (through their employer, privately, or Medical Assistance) to help pay for their counseling services, United Way financial support allows us to base your cost per session on your household income and the number of people in your home.
 This is called a sliding fee.
 Laws do not allow us to offer a sliding fee scale to clients who have insurance.

 - What ages of children do you serve?
 If you are asking for help with your child, we will help you.
 The focus of counseling will vary, depending on the age of your child.
 For instance, a two year old child will have extensive parent involvement while a 17 year old may have less parental involvement.
-Gretchen will work with you to develop an appropriate treatment plan that takes into account your child's age and development.
+Gretchen and Mary will work with you to develop an appropriate treatment plan that takes into account your child's age and development.

 - What is a "Treatment Plan"?
-A Treatment Plan is the plan you develop with Gretchen that clearly identifies goals and a time frame to meet those goals.
+A Treatment Plan is the plan you develop with Gretchen or Mary that clearly identifies goals and a time frame to meet those goals.
 You will have a chance to review it every 90 days to help see progress toward meeting those goals.

 - Does anyone else know what I talk about in counseling?
 Client confidentiality is maintained throughout counseling and after counseling ends.
 We cannot talk with anyone about you without your signed consent.
 If children share information with us that indicates they are in danger either physically, sexually, or emotionally, we are required by law to report it.
 Our goal is to keep your children safe.
 If appropriate, you will be included in this process so you can help your child stay safe.

 - What is Play Therapy?
 Play therapy is used to help children share their experiences and express their feelings in the manner that is most natural for them--play.
 Play therapy can also help children heal and learn better ways to understand and interact with their world.
-Gretchen can share more information with you as you develop your child's Treatment Plan.
+Gretchen and Mary can share more information with you as you develop your child's Treatment Plan.

 Practical Advice for Parents: